Lake Muskoka: European

 The passages of the Free Grants and Homestead Act of 1868 brought opened the era of widespread settlement to Muskoka.
 Settlers could receive free land if they agreed to clear the land, have at least 15 acre under cultivation, and build a 16 by 20 ft house.
 Settlers under the Homestead Act, however, found the going hard.
-Clearing 15 acre of dense forest is a huge task, but once the land was clear they were greeted with Muskoka's ubiquitous rocks, which themselves had to be cleared.
+Clearing 15 acre of dense forest is a huge task, but once the land was clear, they were greeted with Muskoka's ubiquitous rocks, which themselves had to be cleared.
 The soil in the region turned out to be poorly suited to farming, consisting largely of dense clay.
-As news of the difficult conditions spread back to the south it looked as though development in Muskoka might falter but for a fortuitous development.
-In a time when the railroads had not yet arrived and road travel was notoriously unreliably and uncomfortable, the transportation king was the steamship.
-Once a land connection was made to the southern part of the lake in Gravenhurst the logging companies could harvest trees along the entire lakefront with relative ease, so long as they had the means of powering the harvest back to the sawmills in Gravenhurst.
+As news of the difficult conditions spread back to the south, it looked as though development in Muskoka might falter but for a fortuitous development.
+Since the railroads had not yet arrived, and road travel was notoriously unreliably and uncomfortable, the transportation king was the steamship.
+Once a land connection was made to the southern part of the lake, in Gravenhurst, the logging companies could harvest trees along the entire lakefront with relative ease so long as they had the means of powering the harvest back to the sawmills in Gravenhurst.

 Canadian steamship era

 Alexander Cockburn, sometimes called the Father of Muskoka, began placing steamers on the lake.

-Starting with the Wenonah, Ojibwa for first daughter, in 1866 Cockburn pressed the government to open the entire Muskoka lake system to navigation by installing locks in Port Carling and opening a cut between Lake Rosseau and Lake Joseph at Port Sanfield.
+Starting with the Wenonah, Ojibwa for first daughter, in 1866 Cockburn pressed the government to open the entire Muskoka lake system to navigation by installing locks in Port Carling and opening a cut between Lake Rosseau and Lake Joseph at Port Sandfield.
 The government was eager to reinforce development in light of the faltering agricultural plan, and built the locks in Port Carling in 1871.
-Now Cockburn's steamers had access to the entire lake system.
+Cockburn's steamers now had access to the entire lake system.
 The first stop for the semi-weekly steamer, Wenonah, was Walker's Point eight miles from Gravenhurst where fisherman could access good bass fishing at Shanty Bay.
 Through the years he added more ships and when he died in 1905, his Muskoka Navigation Company was the largest of its kind in Canada.
 RMS Segwun, built in 1887 as Nipissing, is still in service as at 2019.